che-vee/pi-final-project/readme.md

 #### `fetchRandomImage()`

--   Fetches a random landscape wildlife image from unsplash
+-   Fetches a random landscape wildlife image from unsplash.
--   Updates the image source and alt description
+-   Updates the image source and alt description.

 #### `fetchImages()`

--   Fetches images for each category
+-   Fetches images for each category.
 -   Processes and appends fetched images with categories to `imagesData`.
 -   Updates the grid display with new images.